-SUGESTIONS BASED ON THE EXPERIENCE GAINED ON THE 2009 CALL
+SUGESTIONS BASED ON THE EXPERIENCE GAINED ON PREVIOUS CALLS

-- Even though the PI's minimum allocation time is 35%, a larger allocation is important, as it emphasizes a larger commitment of the PI in the project he/she proposes to lead, and will be seen in a positive light by the evaluation panel. - Each PI should obtain the agreement for the association of each team member to the project as well as his/her time allocation. - Many evaluation panels of the 2009 Call referred that the CVs of the PIs and project key-elements were not sufficiently synthetic, making it difficult to find the relevant information.
-We recommend PIs to heed this comment, in particular to emphasize the most important publications and the most relevant activities in recent years.
+- Even though the PI's minimum allocation time is 35%, a larger allocation is important, as it emphasizes a larger commitment of the PI in the project he/she proposes to lead, and will be seen in a positive light by the evaluation panel. - Each PI should obtain the agreement for the association of each team member to the project as well as his/her time allocation. - Please check timely if all the institutions are available at the base of FCT, remember that you should not delay to fill out the Pre-registration of Institutions form to request that addition.
+The new institution will be added to the list of choices within two working days after the completion of that form. - Many evaluation panels from previous calls referred that the CVs of the PIs and project key-elements were not sufficiently synthetic, making it difficult to find the relevant information.
+We recommend PIs to heed this comment, in particular to distinguish the most important publications and the most relevant activities in recent years.
+We also suggest that the PI makes a read and checks all the CVs of the research team, in particular with regard to the core CVs. - The field for the Name in Publications should be filled in the FCT-SIG.
+If you do not use the same name in all your publications, just fill it in with the most frequently or recently used.
+This information will simplify the search of your publications by the evaluators. - It is recommended special attention to the choice of keywords that characterize the application having regard to its importance in the evaluation process and the identification of areas/topics of scientific research in Portugal (see Chapter III of this guide).

-- The new field for the Name in Publications should be completed in FCT-SIG if this is the curriculum system used by the researcher.
-If you do not use the same name in all your publications, just enter the most frequently or recently used.
-This information will simplify the search of your publications by the evaluators. - Unless projects have clearly distinct scientific objectives, the strategy consisting in submitting various similar projects in the hope that at least one is approved is easily spotted by evaluation panels and does not favor the PI's credibility. - We recommend a careful preparation of the proposal (see the section How to write a good proposal) to attract the attention of the evaluation panel and to positively answer the high competitiveness of these calls.
-The FCT decision to open project calls in all scientific domains on a yearly basis, increases the submission opportunities but does not decrease the inherent high competitiveness.
-The evaluation panel comments transmitted to the PIs contain, in general, useful guidelines for the improvement of the proposals. - If a proposal is a continuation of previous or on-going work, this should be clearly stated in the scientific component of the proposal. - Many proposals tend to request the maximum allowable funds for each project, established in the Official Notice, expecting that, even with the possible reductions proposed the evaluation panels, the approved funds are still close to the maximum.
+- We recommend a careful preparation of the proposal (see the section "How to write a good proposal") to attract the attention of the evaluation panel and to positively answer the high competitiveness of these calls.
+The FCT decision to open this type of call on a yearly basis increases the submission opportunities but does not decrease the inherent high competitiveness.
+The evaluation panel comments transmitted to the PIs contains, in general, useful guidelines for the improvement of the proposals. - If a proposal is a continuation of previous or ongoing work, this should be clearly stated in the scientific component of the proposal. - Many proposals tend to request the maximum allowable funds for each project, established in the Official Announcement, expecting that, even with the possible reductions proposed the evaluation panels, the approved funds are still close to the maximum.
 Overestimated requested funds not fully justified are detrimental to the project final score.